 PRP Therapy is a type of injection procedure that speeds the healing of tendons, muscles and connective tissue by using the bodies own miraculous healing chemistry.

-Amnion therapy takes advantage of the body’s ability to repair itself.
-With Valley Pain Centers amnion therapy, our Board Certified Physician’s inject amnion allograft (tissue graft) into the affected area.
+Stem Cell therapy takes advantage of the body’s ability to repair itself.
+With Valley Pain Centers stem cell therapy, our Board Certified Physician’s inject stem cell therapy allograft (tissue graft) into the affected area.
 These growth factors stimulate the release of the body’s own stem cells & have anti-inflammatory properties, similar to corticosteroids.

 While steroids provide a decrease of inflammation and pain, stem cells actually restore degenerated tissue while providing pain relief.
-The growth factors in our amnion allograft injections replace damaged cells in your body.
+The growth factors in ourstem cell therapy allograft injections replace damaged cells in your body.
 Additionally, they contain hyaluronic acid, which lubricates joints and tendons, easing the pain and helping restore mobility.